saranyan/TED-Talks/README.md

 # What is in the pipe?

-- I am in the process of aggregating other story telling datasets, starting with TEDx and TEDed.
-It will be added to this repo.
+- ~~I am in the process of aggregating other story telling datasets, starting with TEDx and TEDed.
+It will be added to this repo.~~ Done.
 - Various NLP and data viz scripts (Though, I am not completely convinced they should be part of this repo.)